Lecture recordings from our 2016 Winter School are now available, here.

-The ARC Centre of Excellence for Climate System Science will host its 4th annual winter school on June 15-19, 2015 at the Institute for Marine and Antarctic Studies, University of Tasmania.
+The ARC Centre of Excellence for Climate System Science will host its 5th annual winter school on June 20-24, 2016 at the School of Earth, Atmosphere and Environment, Monash University.

-The 2015 winter school theme is Biogeochemistry of the Earth System.
+The 2016 winter school theme is Tropical Meteorology.

 This is a high-level education program for honours and graduate students interested in climate science.
 It will be of relevance to those working in atmospheric sciences, oceanography and land processes.